Softwire/DynamiteJS/README.md

 The above describes a single round, games will consist of multiple rounds, with scores being accumulated through the rounds.

-## The Task
+## Overview

-Your task is to write a bot to play Rock-Paper-Scissors-Waterballoon-Dynamite.
+Your task will be to write a bot to play Rock-Paper-Scissors-Waterballoon-Dynamite.

 You have been given a web page that runs and shows results for a Rock-Paper-Scissors-Waterballoon-Dynamite league.
 The league works as follows:
 1. Each bot plays each other bot in a game of Rock-Paper-Scissors-Waterballoon-Dynamite.